scheibinger/gerrit-kata/README.md

 ### Squashing commits
 `git rebase -i HEAD~3`

+After entering the command you will se following commit message:

 ```
 pick f392171 Added new feature X
 pick ba9dd9a Added new elements to page design
 pick df71a27 Updated CSS for new elements
 ```

+In order to squash the last commits change `pick` into `squash` in front of the commit hash:

 ```
 pick f392171 Added new feature X